smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 The only difference with the previous version is where the parameters' values are taken from.
 Counterintuitively, we get access to the values by navigating backward in the stack, adding  a positive offset to the `rbp` register instead of a negative one.
-This is because our parameters were stored in the previous stack frame.
+This is because our parameters were stored in the previous stack frame (the stack frame of the calling function).

 When the function starts, the `rsp` register points toward the return address as we saw previously.
-Since the `rbp` register is also pushed to the stack, this means that two registers are already present between the stack frame and the function's parameters.
+Since the `rbp` register is also pushed to the stack, this means that two registers are already present between the start of our stack frame and our function parameters.
 For this reason, the parameters are being picked from above in the stack addresses : the exponent parameter being that last to be pushed, it is accessed at offset *16* from the `rbp` register.
-On the other hand, the exponent parameter is accessed from above, at offset *24*.
+On the other hand, the base parameter is accessed from above, at offset *24*.

 I find it useful to take some time to apprehend how the stack is being used here.
 The best way to organize our code for the function calls is to carefully respect the stack frame from each function call and refrain from interfering with the frame of another function.

 ## What's next ?

+This one was pretty dense!
+Correctly manipulating the stack with function calls is certainly an important step toward the ability to program in assembly.
+I hope this post was not too technical.
+The good news is : this is I think the most technical content to digest before advancing to more practical exercises 🥳.
+The next part will be about interfacing our code with C programs : calling functions from the C standard library for instance.
+This will allow us to perform higher level operations without requiring any single line of C.

+Before that, I invite you to continue practicing 🧑‍💻 from the different codes realized here.
+For instance, you may create a program that computes the multiplication of two numbers recursively, similarly to what we saw with the pow function.
+You may also try more complex recursions such as writing a function that computes the Fibonacci series.
+As previously, I put the codes from this post as well as bonus ones (the Fibonacci function for instance) at this following [link](https://github.com/smbct/x86-64_101_linux/tree/main/pt4_recursive_power).